jeppeake/C-_RGBStripControllerInterface/README.md

-# C#_RGBStripControllerInterface
+# C# RGBStripControllerInterface
-A small project from 2017 for controlling RGB lightstrips.
+A small project from 2017 for controlling RGB lightstrips (Non-addressable, 5V).
 Sends encoded instructions to an arduino which in turn decodes the instructions and controls the output to the RGB strip.